silexcorp/armtg-website/README.md

 [![Site preview](/src/assets/preview.png)](https://armtg.codyb.co)

-Bringing the future to the renowned card game: Magic, the Gathering.
+A multi-platform augmented reality solution to play the card game: Magic, the Gathering.
+ARMTG connects players with real and digital cards in real-time.

 # About